-As of December 31, 2021, the Company employed approximately 13,500 people of which about 8,000 were covered by some 20 collective agreements.
+As of December 31, 2022, the Company employed approximately 14,000 people of which about 8,000 were covered by some 21 collective agreements.
 These agreements are normally negotiated for varying terms, and in any given year, a number of these agreements expire and are renegotiated; most renew without significant issues.
 However, if a collective agreement covering a significant number of employees or involving certain key employees were to expire and lead to a work stoppage, there can be no assurance that such work stoppage would not have a material adverse effect on the Company's financial condition and results of operations.

-Key collective agreements to be negotiated in 2022 include: a poultry facility in Ontario (Toronto Ethel), the prepared meats facility in Saskatoon (McLeod), and the pork facility in Alberta (Lethbridge).
+Key collective agreements to be negotiated in 2023 include: a poultry facility in Edmonton (Edmonton Poultry) and three prepared meats facilities in Saskatoon (Mid West DC), in Hamilton (Heritage Engineers) and in Burlington (Burlington Tool Shop).